 Three courses from each of two literary traditions studied in the original languages.
 Foreign literature courses must be beyond the introductory level.

 Five elected courses in comparative literature or literary theory (studied in the original or in translation) related to the student's individual program.
 These courses must be comparative or theoretical in nature; consultation with the chair advised.

-One course, either an appropriate seminar or a tutorial, for the writing of a senior thesis.
+One course for the writing of a senior thesis.

 Students who wish to major in Comparative Literature, but who for valid reasons wish to pursue a program at variance with the above model, should consult the director.